 Throughout this course, students will learn various pathways and methods of online delivery, as well as how to develop an online presence as an English teacher.
 They will also learn best practices for planning and delivering online language instruction.

 This course will be delivered entirely online through the course management system Moodle.
 In Moodle, students will access online lessons, course materials, tasks, and resources.
 All tasks will be posted in an online forum or taken as an online quiz.

-The course is comprised of 30 hours of online coursework, which includes readings, tasks, and peer participation.
+Course Hours: The course is comprised of 30 hours of online coursework, which includes readings, tasks, and peer participation.